 As we work to demystify the application of climate science to land protection, we are helping to set an agenda to pinpoint and protect critical resilient lands.
 Together with the North Atlantic Landscape Conservation Collaborative, we developed a how-to guide – including a free online mapping tool – for applying climate science to land protection: Conserving Nature in a Changing Climate: A Guide for Land Trusts in the Northeast.

 We award matching grants for the acquisition of land or conservation easements that permanently protect places most likely to harbor the greatest species diversity as the climate changes.
 Grants are targeted to specific regions in the Northeast and Southeast, selected because of their ability to facilitate wildlife adaptation to climate change.

 Since 2013, we have awarded capital grants within four target areas: the Potomac Headwaters in West Virginia and Virginia; the Highlands and Kittatinny Ridge in New Jersey and Pennsylvania; the Middle Connecticut River in Vermont and Massachusetts; and forests in southern New Hampshire and Maine.
 Learn about or apply for grants through the Northeast Resilient Landscapes Fund.

 Southeast Resilient Landscapes Fund

 Catalyst grants give land trusts and other organizations the opportunity to build the knowledge base of key audiences and to gain the knowledge and tools to incorporate climate science into their land protection efforts.
-Preference is given to projects that apply climate science to conservation plans guiding a land trust, a consortium of organizations, or a region; inform the priorities of public and private funders; or advance applied research on new ways to integrate resilience science into land protection.
-Learn about or apply for grants through the.
+Preference is given to projects that apply climate science to conservation plans guiding a land trust, a consortium of organizations, or a region; inform the priorities of public and private funders, or advance applied research on new ways to integrate resilience science into land protection.
+Learn about or apply for grants through the Catalyst Program.